kciesielski/akka-journal-stress/README.md

-akka-dynamo-journal-stress
+akka-journal-stress
 ==========================

-Stress tests to check performance of DynamoDB - based Akka journal replication.
+Stress tests to check performance of Akka journal replication.